skogsbaer/magic-property/README.md

 ### Step 4: Add generated files ###

+Add the files from the objective-c folder to your project.
 Build your project once.
-The build will generate the necessary files in the output folder.
-Add these files to your XCode project.
-Note that this step has to be repeated every time you add a new property class.
+The build will generate all the necessary files from your property class headers.
+Add the generated headers and implementation files to your XCode project.
+Note that you have to add the files again for each new property class header file you create, but not if you change the contents of a property header file.

 ![Add files](screenshot_addfiles.png "Add files")